-In this course students study American religious traditions from Colonial times to the present.
+In this course students study American religious traditions from colonial times to the present.
 The stress is on the historical development of the general religious motifs and particular denominational expressions of American religious development.
+Elective.
+Three hours.

 CH 791 Independent Study